ivanearisty/obsidian/Classes + Uni/Linear Algebra/letter.md

 Below is my read of what the devs have shipped (based on the latest diffs) and what’s still missing.

+1. if a flow is not clear, you must reach out to me, not elisa, about how this flow is implemented
+2. notifications are not relevant
+3. GCS is implemented, gc ai is implemented, everything is there exept for ur vm.
+4. coomi history

 What’s implemented in front:
 - **Settings Screen**
 - **User Profile Screen**